tidalcycles/tidal-doc/docs/getting-started/macos_install.md

 ls ~/.pulsar/packages/tidalcycles/node_modules/osc-min
 /Applications/SuperCollider.app/Contents/Resources/scsynth -v
 ```
-- If the Pulsar tidalcycles plugin did not install properly, then manual installation may be needed.
-See the instructions for manual install in the [Pulsar page](/getting-started/editor/Pulsar.md) (Get a Text Editor section).
+- If the Pulsar tidalcycles plugin did not install properly, first try to install within Pulsar using the Package Manager.
+See instructions in the [Pulsar page](/getting-started/editor/Pulsar.md) If this fails, you can try manual installation of the plugin.
+Instructions are also in the Pulsar page.

 4. Get started!
 [Start Tidal](/getting-started/tidal_start.md) Follow this guide to learn about how the components work together and how to get them running.
 Welcome to Tidal!